London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 4 Star Rating Traditional old British pub, full of local patrons on Sunday afternoon.
 The vibe was nice, warm and cozy, with bursts of laughter at times.
 First time in a pub, seems like you need to find a seat.
 Waitress/server was a bit cold and poker faced when I politely asked about seating.
 The bartenders were more welcoming and helpful, giving me a sip to try a recommendation of his before ordering the beer.
 Love the Golden George beer, light and fruity.
 They accept both cash and card.

-Vee Kwok - a month ago
+Vee Kwok - 2 months ago

 Show More